sensu/sensu-docs/content/sensu-go/6.3/operations/maintain-sensu/migrate.md

 Clients are represented within Sensu Go as abstract entities that can describe a wider range of system components such as network gear, a web server, or a cloud resource.
 Entities include agent entities that run a Sensu agent and the familiar proxy entities.

-The [glossary][1] includes more information about new terminology in Sensu Go.
+Read [Sensu concepts and terminology][1] to learn more about new terms in Sensu Go.

 ## Architecture